Does MedEye connect to the hospital information system?

 Who maintains the MedEye library?

-Mint maintains the MedEye library.
-Mint continually reviews the medication formulary and adds new medications as they are used.
+MedEye maintains the MedEye library.
+MedEye continually reviews the medication formulary and adds new medications as they are used.
 The nurse can still verify a medication manually if it hasn’t been added to the library.
 The library has a global foundation so all customers benefit when a new medication is added.

 How do you handle generics?